 We can’t imagine traveling without TSA Precheck.
 As most of you know, TSA Precheck usually allows you to go through airport security quicker and it is easier not to have to remove shoes, belts, light outerwear, laptop and bag with liquids.
-The TSA Precheck application fee is $85 (or $100 for Global Entry which includes TSA Precheck) but there are ways to offset the cost and get TSA Precheck for free.
+The TSA Precheck application fee is $85 (or $100 for Global Entry which includes TSA Precheck) but there are many ways to offset the cost and get TSA Precheck for free.

 Several credit cards and charge cards provide a reimbursement of the TSA Precheck application fee.
 The free TSA Pre benefit appears as a $85 statement credit after that card is used to pay for the TSA Precheck fee.
 You can use also use the fee credit to pay for another person – the banks can’t see the name of the person who applied for TSA Precheck.
 The TSA Precheck benefit can only be used once every 4 or 5 years depending on the card.

 Please note that most of these credit cards also reimburse cardholders for the cost of Global Entry.
 Global Entry gives you TSA Precheck benefits in addition to expedited entry into the US, so for most people it is worth it to apply for Global Entry rather than TSA Precheck.
 See related post: TSA Precheck vs. Global Entry: Which Is Best For You?